-A study by Indeed found that 61 percent of respondents expect to hire more people in 2018 than they did last year.
+A study by Indeed found that 61 percent of respondents expect to hire more people next year than they did last year.
 But 42 percent are worried about being able to find the right candidates.

 Part of this is down to there being too few candidates with technological skills.
 The World Economic Forum’s Future of Jobs report states that technology’s impact on the global workforce could eliminate around five million jobs by 2020.
 These will come mainly from white-collar office and administrative jobs.